OpenLMIS/open-lmis/STYLE-GUIDE.md

 > designed so that countries can configure and use the software with minimal training and technical capacity.

 Supply chains vary.
 Reporting requirements, process differences, language, and even the look and feel need to be as configurable as is reasonable for OpenLMIS to continue to deliver on its mission.
-In order to accomplish this OpenLMIS contributions need to at a minimum continue to deliver:
+In order to accomplish this, OpenLMIS contributions need to at a minimum continue to deliver:

 * Language - Language tags allow messages/UI/email/API/etc to be translated into many different languages and allows the user to switch the language displayed easily.
-OpenLMIS has standardized development in english for consistency and supports translation projects as the opportunity arises.
+OpenLMIS has standardized development in English for consistency and supports translation projects as the opportunity arises.
 * Dates - Date formatting also varies by locality.
 As such any date or time printed should allow for custom formatting.
-* Programs allow for OpenLMIS to configure the vertical supply chains present in many low- and middle-income countries independently.  e.g. a Malaria program may collect different data by different people than an HIV/AIDS program.
+* **Programs** allow for OpenLMIS to configure the vertical supply chains present in many low- and middle-income countries independently.  e.g. a Malaria program may collect different data by different people than an HIV/AIDS program.
 * Schedules allow for a Program to define regular or even planned irregularity for timing of program related events.
 Monthly and quarterly are typical examples, however a schedule may have periods where a monthly schedule may have to be extended to a couple months when seasonal monsoons slow transportation networks.
-* Variable and often program-segregated administrative hierarchies are needed to ensure program's can operate independently and reflect the common situation of programs not sharing staff.
+* Variable and often Program-segregated administrative hierarchies are needed to ensure programs can operate independently and reflect the common situation of programs not sharing staff.
 * A singular geographic hierarchy is currently in use.
 Unlike many features of OpenLMIS, this definition is not segregated by Program and is meant to reflect that physical facilities often are part of one official geographic